dwiegreffe/mdsrv-web/faq.md

 <details>
     <summary>Why is only part of my trajectory moving?
 Why is there an overlapping?</summary>
 <p><div markdown="1">
-After you have assigned your trajectory to your structure, you have not cleaned up the visualization.
-Currently, both the models of your static structure and your moving trajectory are displayed.
-To clean up your visualization, open the _State Tree_ on the left and turn off the visibility for your static structure to which you assigned the coordinates of your trajectory.
+You propbably imported your trajectory via the _Match Trajectory Stream_ menu to stream your trajectory from the MDsrv.
+The overlapping occurs, because the static structure is still visible.
+You need to clean up your visualization.
+Open the _State Tree_ on the left and turn off the visibility for your static structure to which you assigned the trajectory stream.

-For a more detailed description on how to clean up the visulation, you can check out the tutorial on <a href="tutorial.html#t-assign-traj">Assign a trajectory to a structure</a>.
+For a more detailed description on how to clean up the visulation after you assigned a trajectory for streaming to a structure, you can check out the tutorial on <a href="tutorial.html#tutorial-stream-trajectory">Stream a trajectory from the MDsrv</a>.
+You can also look at the FAQ: <a href="tutorial.html#faq-visibility">How do I change the visibility of a structure, trajectory or other component?</a>.
 </div></p></details>

 <a name='faq-share-session'></a>
 <details>
     <summary>How can I share the session I have prepared?</summary>
 <p><div markdown="1">
 You can share your session in two ways.
-A detailed description on how to share a session, inluding a video, can be found in the tutorial section under <a href="tutorial.html#t-share-session">Sharing a session</a>.
+A detailed description on how to share a session, inluding a video, can be found in the tutorial section under <a href="tutorial.html#tutorial-share-session">Sharing a session</a>.
 </div></p></details>

 <details>